marzeq/dotfiles-old/README.md

 The installer works best on Arch Linux (any distro with the arch repos _should_ work), and might work on Debian-based systems (though I haven't tested it).

-### I am not responsible for any damage that may occur to your system.
+### I am not responsible for any damage that this might make to your system.
 This is mostly for personal use.